 While surreptitiously recording the video from a window, an anonymous Hill staffer is heard saying, “If she parks like that, she should not be a member of Congress anymore.”

-, it went viral, prompting a lot of driving jokes as well as a discussion of Norton's fitness for office.
+After the staffer handed off the video to Roll Call, it went viral, prompting a lot of driving jokes as well as a discussion of Norton's fitness for office.
 While comments mostly addressed her lack of parking skills, it wasn't hard to pick up the undertone of ageism in the debate.

 As for whether Norton should still be in office, D.C.
 Council Member Elissa Silverman said on the Kojo Nnamdi Show, “I just saw Delegate Norton twice last week giving rousing speeches being on top of her game.
 She was at an event with health care workers with the Labor secretary and there was a standing ovation after.
 All I can see is the Delegate doing her job delivering good value to the District, still.”